-Fig. 1.
-The diagram of the unique operation patterns in FPAI
+Fig. 1Operation patterns in FPAI

 As depicted in Section 1 of Fig. 1, required manufacturing resources including workers, equipment and materials are supplied at each assembly island for performing the specific task according to the process and production plan.
 Taking the assembly island k1 as an example, Section 2 in Fig. 1 illustrates the typical assembly process at the same assembly island at different time spots, with required manufacturing resources supplied at different stages, once starts, the product will remain at the fixed site until it is fully assembled with specific sequences.
 The material flow and workflow in FPAI are quite unique and the production operations need to be synchronized to improve the production performance.
 Due to inherent complexity of the product in FPAI, currently, sophisticated assembly operations heavily rely on skilled operators.
 The unique operations as well as massive manual interventions increase the complexity and uncertainty in FPAI, thus the production information need be timely updated and synchronized to support production optimization and decision-making.